vcaut/test_cv/CV_Violeta.md

 ## Publications

-- **Cautín-Epifani, V., et al.** (in press).
-Pre-service teachers’ beliefs regarding the use of Chilean voseo. *Círculo de Lingüística Aplicada.*
+- **Cautín-Epifani, V., Gladic, J., González, C. & Arellano, R.** (in press).
+Pre-service teachers’ beliefs regarding the use of Chilean *voseo* in daily life and educational context. *Círculo de Lingüística Aplicada.*
+- **Cautín-Epifani, V., Arellano, R., Tudela, R. & Gladic, J.** (2022).
+Pre-service teachers’ beliefs regarding reading in L2.
+Theoretical basis and a research proposal. *Estudios Pedagógicos, 46.*
 - **Cautín-Epifani, V. & Gladic, J.** (2018).
-Nominal forms of address in written digital discourse. *Estudios Filológicos, 62.*
+Nominal forms of address in written digital discourse: an overview of their occurrence in relation to sex and age of speakers from Iquique (Chile). *Estudios Filológicos, 62.*
+- **Cautín-Epifani, V. & Gladic, J.** (2018).
+Nominal forms of address in the Facebook Biography of speakers from Iquique (Chile). *Tonos Digital, 35.*
+- **Cautín-Epifani, V. & Gladic, J.** (2018).
+Object formulation patterns in research articles of linguistics and biotechnology written in English. *Linguagem em Discurso, 18.*
+- **Cautín-Epifani, V. & Rivadeneira, M.** (2018).
+Sociolinguistic variation of Chilean verbal *voseo* in written interactions published in Facebook Biography. *Onomázein, special issue.*
+- **Gladic, J. & Cautín-Epifani, V.** (2018).
+Relationship among comprehension levels and the predominance of semiotic systems.
+A look into multimodal discourse comprehension. *Estudios Pedagógicos, 44.*
+- **Gladic, J., Cautín-Epifani, V. & González, C.** (2017).
+Comprehension levels of linguistic texts: an overview of disciplinary academic discourse. *Language, Education and Culture Journal, 4.*
+- **Gladic, J. & Cautín-Epifani, V.** (2016).
+An overview of multimodal models of comprehension and learning from text. *Revista Literatura y Lingüística, 33.*
+- **Cautín-Epifani, V.** (2015).
+Virtual power and address forms in computer-mediated communication: an exploratory research in a communicative virtual network. *Revista Forma y Función, 28.*
+- **Cautín-Epifani, V.** (2015).
+Use of null and overt first-person pronouns in oral productions of learners of Spanish. *Revista Literatura y Lingüística, 31.*
+- **Cautín-Epifani, V.** (2014).
+Critical discourse analysis: a discussion about its relevance. *Language, Education and Culture Journal, 2.*
+- **Cautín-Epifani, V.** (2014).
+Discourse comprehension and Event-Indexing model. *Revista Literatura y Lingüística, 29.*
+- **Cautín-Epifani, V.** (2012).
+Updating of Situation Model: role of backgrounded information and processes involved.
+An overview through here and now vs. memory-based approaches. *Logos: Revista de Lingüística, Filosofía y Literatura, 22.*